lmc2179/lmc2179.github.io/drafts/parachute.md

 * Main metrics? key subgroups? trends?
 * biggest oppties, past+future?
 * what are the key entities? key interactions? main dashes?
+* roadmap? where is it, where does it come from, who owns what?

 ### DS/Data team